Formats and Templates

 - A 350-word abstract (not including references) that includes: a) A clear description of the workshop content and its relevance to the identified theme, b) Articulated aims and expected outcomes for participants, c) A draft outline of the structure of the 45-60-minute workshop, including the planned activities.

 Chairs have a very important role at COMinG conferences, as they open the session and make sure that everyone keeps to the allotted time.
 Chairs do not comment on the papers, they enable interaction and discussion, which is a very important part of our conference.
 Each participant can ask to become a conference chair.
 Please email to the President of the Institute, Dr Margarita Kefalaki at firstname.lastname@example.org to make such a demand.

-Awards will be provided for Best Presentation, Best Round Table Discussion, Best Poster, Best Workshop and Best chair.
+Awards will be provided for Best research paper, Best Poster, Best Round Table Discussion, Best Workshop.

-All Awards will be voted anonymously by the conference participants and via our Mentimeter codes.
+All Awards will be voted anonymously by the conference participants and via Mentimeter .